JieqiongDai/SIngle-Cell-Nuclei-RNAseq/README.md

 * [Cytoscape](https://cytoscape.org/)

 ## Run modes
-The pipeline has three run modes available; The first run mode is basic and the others are dependent on it; The detail of how-to-run is described in User's guider:
+The pipeline has two run modes available; The general run mode is basic and the CNV evolutionary run mode is dependent on it; The detail of how-to-run is described in User's guider:
-* Basic single cell based analysis: CNV evolutionary analysis is performed at the single cell level
-* Cluster based analysis: CNV evolutionary analysis is performed at the cell cluster level
+* General analysis: general single cell/nuclei RNA-seq analysis
-* Cluster based analysis in merged patient samples: CNV evolutionary analysis is performed at the cell cluster level and all samples in the same patient are merged
+* CNV evolutionary analysis: CNV evolutionary analysis at cell cluster level in tumor-normal paired samples

 ## User's guide
 ### I. Input requirements